 If you’re into Greek mythology, I’d suggest you to start reading this right away!
 There are so many tales intertwining within this book like the story of Prometheus and how he was eternally damned for stealing fire and giving it to humanity which started civilization, of the monster Scylla (a nymph who was turned into a sea monster) of Minotaur, Medea, Daedalus and Icarus and various other parts of Odyssey that I was delighted to read from Circe’s perspective and how much she was involved in those tales.

-But if you are not much interested in mythological esoterica I’d still suggest you give it a chance for this book covers a variety of other topics, and it taught me so much about myself and made me realize how far I’ve come in life and how much longer I have to go.
+But if you are not much interested in mythological esoterica, I’d still suggest you give this book a chance, as it covers a variety of topics.
+It taught me so much about myself and made me realize how far I’ve come in life and how much longer I have to go.
 Circe’s motivation and perseverance will stay with me for a long time.